-- 1. Age Miniature horses must be at least one year old. - 2.
-Tack To be shown in halter with appropriate lead; chain on lead permitted under the chin of the miniature horse. - Miniature horse to be penalized for any unnecessary delay or excessive time at an obstacle.
+- Age Miniature horses must be at least one year old. - Tack To be shown in halter with appropriate lead; chain on lead permitted under the chin of the miniature horse. - Miniature horse to be penalized for any unnecessary delay or excessive time at an obstacle.
 Judge can advance an exhibitor to the next obstacle if a miniature horse is taking excessive time at an obstacle.
-Maximum time of thirty (30) seconds or two (2) attempts per obstacle. - Edible treats to encourage an animal to perform one of the obstacles are not allowed. - 5.
-Whips are not allowed.
+Two (2) attempts per obstacle. - Edible treats to encourage an animal to perform one of the obstacles are not allowed. - Whips are not allowed.